themains/password/README.md

  ('s', 0.05710338470677496),
  ('m', 0.057332020217583886)]
 ```
-With above we can see that most number of passwords start with `m`, `s`, `0` so on.
+As we can see, passwords most frequently start with `m`, followed by `s`, `0`, and so on.

-In below table, <br>
+In the table below, <br>
 `dist` - start character distribution across all passwords<br>
 `rand_pred_prob` - Percent of passwords found in [https://haveibeenpwned.com/](https://haveibeenpwned.com/)  when passwords are generated randomly. <br>
 `model_pred_prob` - Percent of passwords that were found in [https://haveibeenpwned.com/](https://haveibeenpwned.com/)  when passwords were generated using trained model.
-The model predictablility rate depends on start char distribution, if a start char has more distribution then model is able to predict more leaked passwords.
+The model predictablility rate depends on start char distribution.
+If a start char is common, the model is able to predict more leaked passwords.

 |	|char|	dist	|rand_pred_prob	|model_pred_prob|